The Large Core of College Admission Markets: Theory and Evidence: The Set of Stable Allocations

-Our theoretical findings suggest that ``classic'' questions in the theory of two-sided matching markets may have interesting answers in the context of Hungarian college admissions.
-Specifically, there may be scope for increasing the number of students in college without violating stability.
-We are particularly interested in assessing this scope empirically.
-Unfortunately, as \cref{prop:np} demonstrates, the problem of finding the largest stable allocation is NP-hard.
-This means that finding an efficient (polynomial-time) algorithm for solving the problem will establish that $P=NP$ (which is widely believed to be false).

-\begin{proposition} Finding a maximum-size stable (or certainly stable) allocation in Hungarian college admissions markets is NP-hard. \end{proposition}

-In \cref{app:nphard} we show that even finding a stable allocation that gives a constant approximation to the maximum size is NP-hard.
-In light of this, we do not seek an algorithm that is guaranteed to be optimal.
-In what follows, we base our empirical analysis on two heuristics designed to increase the number of admitted students compared to \SRDA.
-The heuristics rely on the application of local market power; i.e., colleges refuse to allocate state funding to applicants whose best feasible alternative is attending the college without state funding, as illustrated by \cref{DifferenrNumber}.
-We use these heuristics to construct three alternate algorithms that result in stable allocations.
-Since our algorithms are not optimal, the difference (in cardinality) between their results and the allocation that results from \SRDA is a lower bound for the maximal possible difference.
+\cref{DifferenrNumber} has already shown a non-merit-based stable allocation that assigns more students to college than the unique merit-based stable allocation.
+In the merit-based stable allocation, the higher-ranked (rich) student receives funding even though her preferences are not sensitive to financial terms while the lower-ranked (poor) student, who is sensitive to financial terms, remains unassigned.
+In the non-merit-based stable allocation, the college applies its local market power over the rich student; i.e., the college refuses to allocate state funding to the rich student who is not sensitive to financial terms.

+Building on this intuition, we next present a stable algorithm designed to increase the number of admitted students compared to \SRDA.
+The algorithm relies on the application of local market power over students who are not sensitive to financial terms.
+We say that a student, $s$, is \textit{not sensitive to financial terms in college $c$} if she considers contracts with $c$ to be nearly perfect substitutes.
+Formally, for any $c'\in C$ and any $t\in T$, $(s,c,t)\succ_s (s,c',t) \iff (s,c,1-t)\succ_s (s,c',t)$ and $(s,c,1-t)\succ_s \emptyset \iff (s,c,t)\succ_s \emptyset$.
+A student is \textit{not sensitive to financial terms} if she is not sensitive to financial terms in any college.

-\paragraph{Heuristic 1: Preference Flip} Initialize a set $A$ to equal the set of student--program pairs such that the student ranks the self-funded contract with the program immediately after the state-funded contract.
-For each pair in $A$, flip the order of the contracts with the program in the applicant's original ROL, so that the state-funded contract appears immediately \textit{after} the self-funded contract, and run \SPDA on the resulting problem.
-If the resulting allocation is certainly stable (with respect to original preferences), stop and output this allocation.
-Otherwise, remove some pairs from $A$ and repeat the process.
+\paragraph{Preference Flip Algorithm} Initialize a set $A^{\prime}\subseteq A$, where $A$ is the set of student--college pairs such that the student is not sensitive to financial terms in the college.
+For each pair in $A^{\prime}$, flip the order of the contracts with the college in the student's original ROL, so that the state-funded contract appears immediately \textit{after} the self-funded contract, and run \SPDA on the resulting problem.
+If the resulting allocation is certainly stable (with respect to the original preferences), stop and output this allocation.
+Otherwise, remove some pairs from $A^{\prime}$ and repeat the process.